smarthomejunkie/Ulanzi-Awtrix-BluePrints/README.md

 # Release Notes

+**V1.78**
+* Added a fix so that the threshold value works regardless if your template value contains a string.

 **V1.77**
 * Added a Threshold option to the Sensor App Blueprint, so that you can change the color of the sensor value if it's below or above a certain threshold value.